The success of a website starts with its conception.

-A website is now designed for both human and search engine.
-New technologies are being used and the web bots are more intelligent.
-It makes a semantic web where bot understand websites to deliver the best answer to human’s requests.
+A website is now designed for both humans and search engines.
+New technologies are being used and web bots are more intelligent.
+It makes a semantic web where bots understand websites to deliver the best answer to human requests.

 The ways user acts with your optimized content is a ranking factor for further searches related to those visited pages.

 In this article, we will talk about 6 important keys and goals to keep in mind when coding a site.
-You’ll end up designing a website which is optimized for both user and search engine friendly experiences.
+You’ll end up designing a website that is optimized for both users and search engines.

-A website is search engine friendly when search bot which are not human (yeah,… i know), can read, browse, extract information and understand the meaning of your website’s content.
+A website is search engine friendly when a search bot can read, browse, extract information and understand the meaning of your website’s content.

-Making a website good for searches engines and users improve your website ranking and placement in Search Engine Result Pages.
-It helps your website to be easy to get bookmarked, shared and revisited by your readers.
+Making a website good for search engines and users improves your website ranking and placement in Search Engine Result Pages.
+It helps your website to be easy to get bookmarked, shared, and revisited by your readers.

-Either you are a freelance designer, hobby designer or pro designer, those following points must be always in your mind when coding or styling!
+Either you are a freelance designer, hobby designer, or pro designer, the following points must be always in your mind when coding or styling!
 Here are 6 important keys that make a website successful and enhance search engine and user experience!

-A website which is cross browser is a website which look the same or are still nicely rendered on most web browsers.
-If you are not using LESS CSS, using -moz-, -0- and related may help keeping the same look and feel everywhere!
+A website that is cross-browser is a website that looks the same or are still nicely rendered on most web browsers.
+If you are not using LESS CSS, using -moz-, -0- and related may help keep the same look and feel everywhere!

-A cross browser website helps protect a brand, keep the whole audience happy.
+A cross-browser website helps with brand consistency and keeps the whole audience happy.
 Different Technics and frameworks are being developed today and we may take a look at some of them in further articles.

 Key 2.- Make it Responsive and mobile friendly

-The access to the web and internet services through handheld devices is being increased continuously.
-If you’d like that the person A at office, the person B at beach can both access your website through whatever the used device, you must consider developing both desktop and mobile version of your website or making your site responsive.
+Also, access to the web and internet services through handheld devices is being increased continuously.
+If you’d like that person A at the office, and person B at the beach can both have access to your website through whatever used device, you must consider developing both desktop and mobile versions of your website or making your site responsive.

 Key 3.- Build it with Semantic coding

-There are also open graph tags for your site head which is invisible to your users.
-They help you customize how social networks extract your content at sharing and let them understand it.
+There are also open graph tags for your site head which are invisible to your users.
+They help you customize how social networks extract your content for sharing and let them understand it.

 Even the classes used for your website define your content.
 If you find most websites with classes [published, updated, hentry, entry-title, entry-meta], it is just standard classes for micro info extraction which may help your site ranking.
-You can read more about it on micro formats dot org!
+You can read more about it on microformats.org!

-And, Google with Yahoo and Bing use schema.org format to understand web context.
+And, Google, Yahoo, and Bing use the schema.org format to understand web context.
 It is recommended that each website implements those schemas to nominate the search results.
-Google has a feature called In Depth Articles Search Results which use those data!

 Key 4.- Design it for typographic and readable content

-So,- it is important to design your website with classes to make it typographic with nice buttons, table, quote, and more with a reasonable text size readable on any platform.
+So,- it is important to design your website with classes to make it typographic with nice buttons, tables, quotes, and more with a reasonable text size readable on any platform.

-Typographic take care of space between paragraphs, text font, text color, etc… From my own experiences, an article well formatted have 85% more probability to be read from start to end than the same content writing from scratch without typographic considerations.
+Typography takes care of space between paragraphs, text font, text color, etc… From my own experience, an article well formatted has 85% more probability to be read from start to end than the same content written from scratch without typographic considerations.